 This topic was updated after 2.0.2 MFTF release.

-Make sure that you’ve set up the following software:
+Make sure that you’ve installed and set up the following software:

-- PHP versions supported by Magento instance under test
+- PHP version supported by Magento instance under test

 - Composer v1.3.x+